 Balboa Peninsula is one of seven primary wintering sites for snowy plovers in Orange County, which historically supported nesting; although the current potential for nesting is low.
 The Balboa Peninsula also contains three of the four recommended ACAs identified by USFWS in the City, including Critical Habitat Unit 48.
-The USFWS designated Critical Habitat Unit 48: "Balboa Beach" on the Balboa Peninsula habitat as critical habitat on June 9, 2012 as depicted on Exhibit 3 along with three of the four ACAs in the City.
+The USFWS designated Critical Habitat Unit 48: "Balboa Beach" on the Balboa Peninsula habitat as critical habitat on June 9, 2012 as depicted on Exhibit 2 along with three of the four ACAs in the City.
 Designation of critical habitat or ACA does not affect land ownership or establish a wildlife refuge, wilderness area, habitat reserve or preserve, or other designated conservation area.
 The critical habitat designation does not affect accessibility by the public and in this regard would be the same as other stretches of beach on Balboa Peninsula.
-The oceanfront boardwalk extends along the critical habitat area from B Street and ends approximately 200 southeast of E Street.
+The oceanfront boardwalk extends along the critical habitat area from just east of B Street and ends approximately 200 southeast of F Street.
 Six street end entrances are located from A Street to G Street.
-In addition, C, D, E, F and G Streets each have an asphalt concrete pathway that extend various lengths from the intersection of the street entrance and boardwalk, toward the ocean.
+In addition, C, D, E, and F Streets each have an asphalt concrete pathway that extend various lengths from the intersection of the street entrance and boardwalk, toward the ocean within the designated Critical Habitat.
+It is important to note that, except for the concrete path that extends from E Street, which was constructed in 2014, each of the concrete walkways pre-date the Coastal Act and do not need authorization from the Coastal Commission.
+The City is seeking after-the-fact authorization for the E Street Walkway.